nishanj/ping-pong-project/README.md

 #HTML, CSS, BOOTSTRAP and JQUERY as Languages Used for developing the Ping Pong Play Game.

-#Ping Pong Play only return active internet, browser then enter link https://nishanj.github.io/ping-pong-project/
+#Ping Pong Play only requests active internet, browser then enter link https://nishanj.github.io/ping-pong-project/

 #Ping Pong play Game is a play that accepts a number and returns a number or word